Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Comparison to known results

-This definition agrees with that of an \emph{axial element fully supported on an unbounded domain} (Definition~\ref{Def:FullySupportedElement}) with respect to $(\operatorname{MCG}(S),\mathfrak{S})$.
-Indeed, if $f \in \operatorname{MCG}(S)$ is pure and supported on a connected essential subsurface $U\subset S$, then: \begin{enumerate} \item the induced action of $f$ on the curve graph $\mathcal{C}U$ is loxodromic, \item $f$ fixes every subsurface $V$ disjoint from $U$ and acts trivially on $\mathcal{C}V$ unless $V$ is a boundary annulus of $U$, and \item if $V$ is a boundary annulus of $U$, then the action of $f$ on $\mathcal{C}V$ must be elliptic and thus has uniformly bounded orbits. \end{enumerate} However, we note that $f$ may not be strongly fully supported in general.
+Every pure mapping class with connected support is an axial element fully supported on the corresponding unbounded domain in the standard HHG structure of \(\operatorname{MCG}(S)\).
+Indeed, if \(f\in\operatorname{MCG}(S)\) is pure and supported on a connected essential subsurface \(U\subseteq S\), then: \begin{enumerate} \item the induced action of $f$ on the curve graph $\mathcal{C}U$ is loxodromic, \item $f$ fixes every subsurface $V$ disjoint from $U$ and acts trivially on $\mathcal{C}V$ unless $V$ is a boundary annulus of $U$, and \item if \(V\) is a boundary annulus of \(U\), then the absence of an additional boundary multi-twist component implies that the induced action of \(f\) on \(\mathcal CV\) has uniformly bounded orbits. \end{enumerate} However, we note that $f$ may not be rigidly fully supported in general, and this is why $\operatorname{MCG}(S)$ with the standard HHG structure lies in $\mathcal{P}_2\setminus\mathcal{P}'_2$.

 In much of the literature, two pure mapping classes are said to be \emph{irredundant} if they do not share a common power.
 We explain how irredundancy of two pure mapping classes in the mapping class group setting implies geometric irredundancy of them (Definition~\ref{Def:irredundant}) with respect to $(\operatorname{MCG}(S),\mathfrak{S})$.
 Note that geometric irredundancy also depends on the HHG structure.